EPS-Libraries-Berkeley/volt/_sources/Data/data_case_study_2.md

 **Questions**

-1. Why was the data collected?
+1. How was the data collected?
-2. What are the limitations of the data?
+2. What are some possible limitations of the data?

 ## Publisher / Host

 **Questions**

 1. How do you access the dataset?
-2. Is there a theme or subject focus to the repository?
+2. Is there a theme or subject focus to Dewey Data?
-3. What other types of data would you expect to find there?
+3. What other types of data would you expect to find?
-4. Find the “Transparency” tab in the dataset record.
-What does this information show and why might it be important?

 ## Citation